Yukio Tani: Biography

 However, against practitioners of jacket styles he was not always successful.
 For example, in 1926, at Exeter, Fred Richards, who had recently lost the Cornish wrestling heavyweight title, claimed the forfeit after lasting 15 minutes, despite there being no ground game in Cornish wrestling.
 Appollo, Tani's manager, claimed this was the first time in Tani's career that he had to pay the forfeit.
 He was similarly unsuccessful against J Brewer (the 1924 featherweight Cornish wrestling champion) in 1927.
 After fighting with other Cornish wrestlers, such as George Bazeley and Francis Gregory, Tani took lessons in Cornish wrestling.
 Tani wrote about his teachers, in an open letter to the Western Morning News, "They are not a Richards or a Bazeley, but they are kind and teach me what is right and what is wrong and from that I shall be able to develop my own plans, so that when I come to Cornwall I shall have a little knowledge and confidence, and shall endeavour to do my best."
 Tani subsequently competed in Cornish wrestling tournaments in the late 1920s with some success, but only at an amateur level.

 In 1904, Tani and Miyake opened the Japanese School of Jujutsu that was located at 305, Oxford Street W, London.
 This school was to remain open for a little over two years, one of his pupils being the stage actress Marie Studholme.
 Tani also partnered with Miyake in co-authoring a book, The Game of Ju-jitsu, which was first published in 1906.

-Tani also became famous with his very public enmity with professional wrestling champion Georg Hackenschmidt.
+Tani also became famous with his very public enmity with professional wrestling champion George Hackenschmidt.
 The Japanese first challenged him to a match, but he was ignored.
 For this reason, Tani and Bankier sought to draw his attention, and raided the stage after the match between Hackenschmidt and Antonio Pierri in 1903 in order to challenge Hackenschmidt again, this time personally and in front of a crowd.
 Hackenschmidt, knowing he was unfamiliar to jujutsu techniques, demanded a match under Greco-Roman wrestling rules, his own specialty, but the bout never came to fruition.
 Still, Hackenschmidt would later recommend aspirant wrestlers to learn jujutsu, as put in his 1909 book The Complete Science of Wrestling.
 Tani also challenged the famous Great Gama during the latter's visit to London in 1910, but he was ignored again.

 In 1918, Tani became the first professional teacher at the London Budokwai, created by his countryman Gunji Koizumi initially teaching jiujitsu.
 During a visit to the Budokwai by Jigoro Kano, the founder of Kodokan judo, in 1920, Tani was awarded the second-degree black belt rank in judo.
 Eventually, Tani reached the rank of 4th-dan.
+Assisting Tani at the Budokwai was another pioneer of judo in Britain, his leading student Masutaro Otani who founded the MOSJ, which eventually evolved into the British Judo Council.

 Tani suffered a stroke in 1937, but continued to teach from the sidelines of the Budokwai mats until his death in London on 24 January 1950, aged 69.